Overcoming Diablo 2 Monster Immunities

 - Summons: An army of Raised Skeletons can serve as a backup source of physical damage in aggregate, but only with significant skill investment.
 A Clay Golem gives tiny amounts of damage; it’s awesome for slowing monsters down, but not as a backup physical damage dealer.
 A Blood or Iron Golem‘s damages aren’t much higher, and even though a damage synergy (provided by Fire Golem) can boost their physical damages somewhat, it remains very difficult to rely on one of them for backup physical damage.

 - Poison and Bone: Part of a Corpse Explosion‘s damage is physical.
-Quite effective, especially at higher skill levels.
+Quite effective, especially at long range with higher skill levels.

 - Curses: In a few limited situations, Iron Maiden can provide a small amount of indirect physical damage.
 In certain other situations, so can Confuse or Attract.
 But no curse is well suited for “backup damage type” purposes; instead, please consult the “reduce resistances” section above.

 - Poison and Bone: Part of a Corpse Explosion‘s damage is fire.
-Quite effective, especially at higher skill levels.
+Quite effective, especially at long range with higher skill levels.

 - Cold: Some Raised Skeletal Mages use cold missiles.
 These need significant skill investment to be tolerably effective in hell difficulty.